rekomerio/esp-udp-client-host-example/README.md

 * Client 2: NETWORK_ID 1
 * Client 3: NETWORK_ID 2

-Also remember to change MAX_CLIENTS to 3 (default: 1) in the host file.
+Also remember to change MAX_CLIENTS to 3 (default: 1) in the host file, so the host is able to send data to every client.